Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Create a DSN connection

-Creating a DSN Connection
+Creating a DSN Connection.

 At this point, you need to create a data link.
 When you execute an ASP file, Windows must know which database you're connecting to.
-An ODBC Data Source Name (DSN) simply stores the information(the name, the path, the user, and the password) required to connect to a specific database.
-OLE DB connections are superior to DSN because they're quicker to connect, but you must include the specific connection string in the script, and that's beyond the scope of this article.
+An ODBC Data Source Name (DSN) simply stores the information (the name, path, user, and password) required to connect to a specific database.
+OLE DB connections are superior to DSN because they're quicker to connect, but you must include a specific connection string in the script, and that's beyond the scope of this article.
 A DSN connection requires a little know-how to set up.
 There are two types of DSN.

 File: All users who have the appropriate drivers installed can share a File DSN.
 A driver is a bit of software that provides a specific functionality, such as a connection to a data store, a sound card, and so on.